A topic from the subject of Biochemistry in Chemistry.

 Procedure:

-Take a beaker and fill it with water.
-Place a piece of plastic wrap over the beaker and secure it with a rubber band.
+4. Form a Lipid Bilayer Model: Fill the beaker approximately halfway with water.
+Stretch the plastic wrap tightly over the top of the beaker and secure it with a rubber band.
+This creates a simulated "cell".

 Results: